Mr-JZ/PlayCat/README.md

 - git
 - wget
   for downloading model files
-- ffmpeg
+- ffmpeg libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libavresample-dev
   if you want to stream the input video from somewhere

 list for copying:
-git wget build-essential cmake libgtk2.0-dev pkg-config ffmpeg
+git wget build-essential cmake libgtk2.0-dev pkg-config ffmpeg libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libavresample-dev
 (remember to install opencv from source!)

 ## Setup